-Lately I’ve been producing weekly videos for my Classy Graphics with Google Drawings online course.
-I believe that my students make stronger connections with the content when they see their teacher’s face onscreen, so I include selfie videos as part of my instructional videos.
+I produce weekly videos for my online workshops for teachers.
+I believe that learners make stronger connections with the content when they see their teacher’s face onscreen, so I include selfie videos as part of my instructional videos.
 That means that I spend quite a bit of time looking at my face on video—and so do my students.

 I investigated lighting solutions because I was not happy with the look of my selfie videos.
 I’ve seen many YouTube videos where the host’s face is perfectly lit.
 Would I be able to afford their lighting setups?
 It turns out that many YouTubers use a ring light.

 Ring lights, also known as diva lights or selfie lights, vary in price.
 After researching my options, I spent a total of $107 on a ring light and hot shoe adapter.
 More about what I bought later.
 First, I want to tell you why I absolutely love filming with a ring light.

 My ring light has an 18 inch diameter with 240 LED lights spread around the circumference.
 The LEDs are covered with diffusion plates.
 The ring light sits atop a light stand.
 A hot shoe adapter attaches to the ring so that my phone or camera sits inside the ring.
 This setup emits uniform light from the camera's point of view.

 The perfectly even lighting can instantly turn a dark and dreary shot into a bright and cheerful one.
 The direct light eliminates shadows and minimizes wrinkles.
 The lighting is so flattering that I feel like a super model each time I turn on my ring light.

 You can tell when someone is using a ring light because, if you look closely, you’ll see the ring reflected in the eyes.
 You'll also notice that since the foreground is so bright, the camera ends up making the background darker.